Linda-Editor/VBA-content/VBA/Excel-VBA/articles/excel-improving-calcuation-performance.md

 - With multiple core computers, Excel 2007 and Excel 2010 try to optimize the way the calculations are spread across the cores based on the results of the previous calculation.

-- In an Excel session, both Microsoft Windows and Excel cache recently used data and programs for faster access.
+- In an Excel session, both Windows and Excel cache recently used data and programs for faster access.

 ## Calculating workbooks, worksheets, and ranges
 <a name="Office2007excelPerf_CalculatingWorkbooksWorksheetsRanges"> </a>